teopost/db2-zabbix/README.md

 To enable snapshots:

-1. Create sysmon group in operating system and add zabbix agent user to it (Zabbix agent must be installed so that zabbix user is present).
+1. Create db2mon group in operating system and add zabbix agent user to it (Zabbix agent must be installed so that zabbix user is present).

 ```
 # Linux systems